FREQUENTLY ASKED QUESTIONS ABOUT STUDYING PSYCHOLOGY

 • MARKETING: Marketing professionals with a psychology background apply consumer psychology principles to understand consumer preferences and behaviours.

-• ANIMAL TRAINING: Animal trainers use principles of animal psychology to train and manage the behaviour of animals, often working in zoos, aquariums, or with pets.
+• ANIMAL TRAINING: Animal trainers apply principles of animal psychology to train and manage animal behaviour, often working in zoos, aquariums, or with pets.

 • PUBLIC OPINION: Psychologists studying public opinion research and polling assess public attitudes and preferences, often in political or market research contexts.